 Former warehouses and factories have been transformed into modern offices throughout East London, helping to preserve the area's industrial heritage while providing high spec contemporary business space.
 Examples include the Tea Building, which was originally the site of the Lipton Tea factory.
 It now has 268,600 square feet of high-quality offices as well as a hotel and private members club.

 Shoreditch also has several coworking office spaces catering to technology companies, including Campus London.
-Developed by Google, Campus London houses a coworking space operated by TechHub with desks and office spaces.
+Developed by Google, Campus London houses a coworking space operated by TechHub with desks, meeting rooms and office spaces.
 An on-site lab and programmes provide additional supports for entrepreneurs developing new products and services.

 About East London

 East London refers to a large area east of Central London and north of the River Thames, including the East End of London on the eastern fringe of the ancient walls of the City of London.

 The area includes six of London's modern boroughs, including Barking and Dagenham, Havering, Newham, Redbridge, Tower Hamlets, and Waltham Forest.
 A large part of the London Borough of Hackney is also within East London, including Shoreditch.

 Major Transport Links: Local transportation links areas of East London to London City transport hubs like Liverpool Street station, outwards to London City Airport and Heathrow Airport, and beyond into the wider United Kingdom.
 Notable rail stations in East London include Bethnal Green, Whitechapel High Street, Aldgate East, London Fields, Cambridge Heath, Hackney Central, Bow Road and Bromley by Bow subway station.